Canada: Outage leaves many without mobile, internet service | Technology

 Kathryn Bowen, 30, an independent fashion designer, spent Friday morning on the floor of a Starbucks in Toronto's financial district, videoconferencing with clients.

-''The outage is illuminating the general lack of competition in telecommunications in Canada,? said Vass Bednar, executive director of McMaster University's master of public policy program.
+''The outage is illuminating the general lack of competition in telecommunications in Canada,'' said Vass Bednar, executive director of McMaster University's master of public policy programme.

 Federal Industry Minister Francois-Philippe Champagne said in a statement that the government was monitoring the situation closely and had told Rogers “how important it is that this matter be resolved as soon as possible and for the company to provide prompt and clear communication directly to those impacted.”
 Meanwhile, the Public Interest Advocacy Centre called on the Canadian Radio-television and Telecommunications Commission to launch an inquiry under the Telecommunications Act into the outage.
 The commission said it was reviewing the request.